learn-co-students/dc-ds-060120/mod-1/Mod-1-project/Mod1 Project Description 060120.md

    - Are these visualizations effective at communicating the solution to your business question/enhancing your story?

-### 4. Practie Presentations- Wednesday
+### 4. Practice Presentations- Wednesday

 Each group will practice presentation their presentation.
 You are expected to have a solid draft of your presentation and a mostly completed notebook at this time.
-At this point the instructors and your peers will provide verbal feedback which can be incorportated in your final presentation.
+At this point the instructors and your peers will provide verbal feedback which can be incorporated in your final presentation.

 ### 5. Project Presentations- Thursday
 You will present your project to the class using your slidedeck.
 This presentation should not take more than 5 minutes and should be directed towards a non-technical audience.
 Both partners should participate in the presentation of the project.
 Additionally, your project repo should be ready for submission and include: